naveganth/odin-recipes/README.md

 # odin-recipes

-This is a simples HTML project of a recipes website.
+This is a simple HTML project of a recipes website.

 After completing this project, I will have demonstrated my knowledge of the basics of HTML, including:
 * Heading